GoogleChrome/developer.chrome.com/site/en/docs/webstore/review-process/index.md

 {% Aside %}

-Existing published items may also be checked for these same violation; that process is described in the [Periodic review outcomes][header-periodic-outcomes] section.
+Existing published items may also be checked for these same violations; that process is described in the [Periodic review outcomes][header-periodic-outcomes] section.

 {% endAside %}